Constantinople

 Location;.
 Multimap

 When the Western Roman Empire collapsed in the 5th Century, the east, centred on Constantinople, continued for almost 1000 years, at one point reconquering a large part of the western empire.
 However in 1453 the city was conquered by the Ottoman Sultan Mehmet.
-Renamed Istanbul (a Turkish corruption of Constantinople or the Greek for “The City”) it was the capital of the Ottoman Empire for almost 500 years.
+Renamed Istanbul (a Turkish corruption of "Stanpoli"; an abbreviated Greek name for Constantinople) it was the capital of the Ottoman Empire for almost 500 years.

 Haghia Sophia is the Greek form of The Church of The Holy Wisdom.
 For many centuries it was the largest enclosed space in the world and was the inspiration for many churches throughout Europe; San Vitale in Ravenna, Italy and Aachen Cathedral in Germany being two examples.
 The minarets and Islamic symbols were added after the Ottoman conquest and the church was converted into a mosque.
 The large enclosed space was ideal for the Muslim form of worship and therefore served as a model for subsequent mosques in Istanbul and around the Islamic world.
 The building is now a museum.